-- 410.4 A1 When fees are negotiated with and paid by an Audit Client, this creates a self-interest threat and might create an intimidation threat to Independence. - 410.4 A2 The application of the conceptual framework requires that before a Firm or Network Firm accepts an audit or any other engagement for an Audit Client, the Firm determines whether the threats to Independence created by the fees proposed to the client are at an Acceptable Level.
-The application of the conceptual framework also requires the Firm to re-evaluate such threats when facts and circumstances change during the Engagement Period for the audit.
+- When fees are negotiated with and paid by an Audit Client, this creates a self-interest threat and might create an intimidation threat to Independence. - The application of the conceptual framework requires that before a Firm or Network Firm accepts an audit or any other engagement for an Audit Client, the Firm determines whether the threats to Independence created by the fees proposed to the client are at an Acceptable Level.
+The application of the conceptual framework also requires the Firm to re-evaluate

-In Australia, there are requirements in the Corporations Act 2001 (for example, in sections 302 and 309) for specific entities to prepare a half-year report which needs to be audited or reviewed.
+15 In Australia, there are requirements in the Corporations Act 2001 (for example, in sections 302 and 309) for specific entities to prepare a half-year report which needs to be audited or reviewed.
 Where a review is performed to meet financial reporting requirements of the Corporations Act 2001, the fee for the review is to be considered as a fee for the audit of the Financial Statements of the entity or group.